-Co CEO Emily Grad founded the MOOC coaching program while serving as the Executive Director of Program Management at Amplify.
+Edhesive co-CEO Emily Grad founded the program while serving as the Executive Director of Program Management at Amplify.
 Prior to Amplify, Emily served as the Director of Production for The Daily, News Corp's mobile news app, and the Lead Creative Producer for AOL.
 Before moving to New York, Emily worked at various design agencies in Seattle.
-While in college, Emily worked as a substitute teacher and has a deep passion for using technology to make advanced curriculum accessible to all students.
+Emily is from a family of educators and has a deep passion for using technology to expand access, equity and opportunity for all students.
 Emily holds a B.A. from the University of Washington.

 Edhesive co-CEO Isabella Chung joined the company inspired by the promise of the company's work in creating intensive instructional supports for educators and students in STEM and Computer Science.
 Prior to Edhesive, Isabella served as co-founder of The Dealist, a group buying company, acquired by KGB Deals, and prior to this, served as Chief Product Design Officer at Next Jump, a marketing technologies company based in New York.
 As a start-up executive and parent, Isabella has a deep passion for leveraging technology and the Internet to help unlock opportunities for learning for both educators and students alike.
 Isabella holds a B.A. from Smith College and a J.D. from the Boston University School of Law.